mimergel/SAP_Product_Copilot/README.md

     ![Get URI and KEY](images/http-connector.jpg) <br>

 - For now you can enter this directly in clear text.
-For later production use it's recommended to configure these as secrets and put references to the secrets. <br>
+For later production use it is recommended to configure these as secrets and put references to the secrets. <br>

 ## Publish the Bot